Rituximab and Pentostatin or Bendamustine Hydrochloride in Treating Patients with Relapsed or Refractory Hairy Cell Leukemia

 I. To compare rituximab plus either pentostatin or bendamustine in terms of minimal residual disease (MRD)-free survival, disease-free survival, overall survival and toxicity, including to cluster of differentiation (CD)4+ T-cells.

 II.
 To compare the 2 regimens in crossover when used after failure of the 1st regimen.

 III.
 To determine if MRD levels and tumor markers (soluble CD25 and CD22, and real-time quantitative polymerase chain reaction [RQ-PCR]) correlate with response and clinical endpoints, and if bone marrow magnetic resonance imaging (MRI) signal correlates with bone marrow biopsy (BMBx) results, and whether these tests could in some cases possibly replace BMBx.

 IV.
 To study the mechanism of thrombocytopenia after purine analog plus rituximab.

 V. To study HCL biology by cloning, sequencing and characterizing monoclonal immunoglobulin rearrangements, and other genes.

 OUTLINE: Patients are randomized to 1 of 2 treatment arms.

 ARM I: Patients receive bendamustine hydrochloride intravenously (IV) over 30-60 minutes on days 1 and 2 and rituximab IV over 2 hours on days 1 and 15.

-ARM II: Patients receive pentostatin IV over 20-30 minutes and rituximab IV over 2 hours on days 1 and 15.
+ARM II: Patients receive pentostatin IV over less than 45 minutes and rituximab IV over 2 hours on days 1 and 15.